JamesOwers/iaml2017/README.md

 the [GitHub repo](https://github.com/JamesOwers/iaml2017) directly by clicking the green button and download the zip, or try using another program like curl e.g. `curl -LOk https://github.com/JamesOwers/iaml2017/archive/master.zip`

 ### conda: command not found or 'Conda never works in new terminal'
+DICE issue: DICE has a different set of bash startup mechanism, and you may need to edit some different files yourself. **Do the below with ~/.benv instead**.
+See [here](http://computing.help.inf.ed.ac.uk/dice-bash) for more info.

 Unix solution: First try closing your terminal and reopening.
 If that doesn't fix, it's likely that, in the conda installation, you didn't allow conda to add the it's bin directory to your $PATH.
-Check your home directory for `~/bashrc` or `~/.bash_profile`.
+Check your home directory for `~/.bashrc` or `~/.bash_profile`.
 You should have a line in one of those files that looks like this:
 ```
 # added by Miniconda2 4.3.21 installer
 export PATH="/afs/inf.ed.ac.uk/user/s12/s1234567/miniconda2/bin:$PATH"